 The deepest point of the pipeline below sea level will be 820 metres in the strait of Ontranto in the Adriatic Sea.

-Special equipment will be used at the landfalls in Italy and Albania to ensure that the pipe is brought ashore with the minimum adverse effect to the local environment and showing respect for the coastal area.
+Special equipment will be used at the landfalls in Italy and Albania to ensure that the pipe is brought ashore with the minimum adverse effect possible to the local environment and showing respect for the coastal area.
 For example, in Italy the landfall will be constructed using micro-tunnelling technology to allow the pipeline to enter onshore under the ground, so as not to affect the beach area.

 For more details on construction of country specific pipeline sections and infrastructure, please visit our country sub-pages.